LocharlaSravani/Online-Bus-Booking-Application/README.md

-Project Title:
-Online Bus Booking Application
+#Online Bus Booking Application

-Description:
+#Description:
 An Online Bus Booking Application that allows users to search and book bus tickets for various destinations.
 The application supports features such as user authentication, bus seat selection, payment processing, and ticket generation.
 The backend is built using PHP and MySQL, providing a user-friendly interface for booking tickets for AC buses, managing seat availability, and generating printable tickets.

-Key Features:
+#Key Features:
 User Authentication:

 New User Registration: Users can sign up with a validated form.